muritane/coordination-architecture/excecutional_literacies.md

 ### Definition

-**Risk literacy** is the ability to reason about uncertainty where outcomes vary, feedback is delayed, and some losses dominate the evaluation horizon.
+**Risk literacy** is the ability to reason about uncertainty where:

+- outcomes vary,
+- feedback is delayed,
+- and some losses dominate the evaluation horizon.

 ---